Here is our guide

 other things which may creating allergies.

-Adverse reactions to shellfish are rare in young children, and are
+Adverse reactions to shellfish are rare in young children,

 usually not seen until the teenage years or adulthood.
 This may be a